efemkay/obsidian-mcl-docs/src/site/notes/docs/02 Multi Column/07-list-card.md

 ```

 > The number of cards can appear per row is subject to card's minimum width and note's width.
 Card's minimum width is adjustable via Style Settings plugin.

+> [!info] There's no Markdown Attributes plugin nor properties declaration approach
+>
+> There are no Markdown Attributes approach due to limitation in specifying at the end of list block, and there's no properties declaration approach as it will be messy when all lists becomes List Card

 ## Additional Controls
 If you have Style Settings plugin installed, you may control the following aspects (go to `Style Settings > Modular CSS Layout - Multi Column > List Grid and List Card`)